 Will I get credit for completing a Sheridan certificate program on my university transcript?

-- The Certificate does not appear on official transcripts, but may be included in your curriculum vitae.
+- The Certificate does appear on official transcripts.